hadley/recipes/recipes/biscuits/vanilla-or-any-other-crisp-biscuits.md

 Cream butter, sugar and essence, add egg, then mix in dry ingredients.
 Roll into balls and press with fork.
 Bake 15 - 20 minutes at 160C until golden brown.
 Cool on a rack.
 Keep in airtight container to preserve crispness.

 Makes about 32

+Comments: USA - Use a heaped teaspoon baking powder.

+Variation by AW
+Substitute 8oz flour with 1 oz cocoa, 3 oz rolled oats and 4oz flour Add chopped pecans or walnuts too if you like.